bocchilorenzo/invuedious/README.md

  A frontend for invidious that uses the invidious apis.

 ## In progress
-- Channel view
+- Sort videos
-- Empty states
+- Sort comments
 - Display replies to comments

-## Not guaranteed
-- Google login
-- Local login
-- Theme switch

 ## Known issues
-- Sometimes the invidious api doesn't work correctly and the requests fail
+- Sometimes the invidious api doesn't work correctly and the requests fail (there's a retry button in case it happens)